jackgoh/tvdatafeed/README.md

 Version 2.0.0 is a major release and is not backward compatible. make sure you update your code accordingly.
 Thanks to [stefanomorni](https://github.com/stefanomorni) for contributing and removing selenium dependancy.

+## About forked version

+This project forked from https://github.com/rongardF/tvdatafeed with additional feature:
+- Ability to login with access token

 ## Usage

 Import the packages and initialize with your tradingview username and password.